—Point of View—

 When beginning a novel—as opposed to a play, which we will discuss at the end of this section—readers must first determine who is telling the story and whether the narrator is reliable.
 Students should also understand the difference between the author of a text and the narrator of a story.
 As we read a work of fiction, we need to examine the relationship that forms between the author, reader, and narrator to not only understand the text more fully, but also to avoid misinterpreting the author's thematic intent.

-There are three primary narrative points of view used in fiction, which we will examine one at a time:
+There are three primary narrative points of view in fiction—First-Person, Third-Person Limited, and Third-Person Omniscient—which we will discuss one at a time.

 First-Person Narration